reportportal/docs/docs/installation-steps/DeployWithDockerOnWindows.md

 - Gateway Service.
 Main entry point to application.
 Port used by gateway should be opened and accessible from outside network.
 - API Service.
 Main application API.
 - UI Service.
 All statics for user interface.
 - Analyzer Service.
-Collects and processes the information, then sends it to ElasticSearch
+Collects and processes the information, then sends it to OpenSearch
 - Index Service.
 Responsible for redirections, collection of services information, handling errors